jstremme/paper-producer/README.md

 ### About

-Produces new papers from old papers by applying rules or ML models.
+Produces new papers from old papers by applying rules or machine learning models.

 ### Disclaimer